wgrewe/wgrewe.github.io/readme.md

 # Portfolio

-Eventually, this page will highlight many of the projects I have worked on.
-Right now, I am just getting the page up and running.
+Welcome to Weston Grewe's portfolio of projects.
+These projects range from very applied data science (such as analyzing bike lanes in Denver) to pure mathematics.
+Please check out any of the projects below.

 ## About Me
 Hi, I'm Weston!
 I am a PhD student in Operations Research at the University of Colorado Denver with an expected graduation data of May 2024.
+This summer (2022) I will be a data science intern for Transamerica.

+My primary research areas are linear programming and combinatorial optimization.
+In particular, I am very interested in diameters of polyhedra and circuit augmentation algorithms.
+Prior to my program at CU Denver, I completed a BS and MS in pure mathematics at Cal Poly San Luis Obispo.
+I wrote a senior project where I studied functional analysis and the invariant subspace problem for compact operators.
+For my master's thesis I homogenized a cardiac tissue model to analyze large scale behavior of the tissue.

 Following graduation I hope to break into the data science industry.

 ## Here are some quick links to my repositories
 ### Check back soon for actual links
+- Biking in Denver
+- Paper on ArXiv
 - Spatial Statistics
 - Circuit Walks
 - Integer Programming
 - Linear Programming
 - Spam Filter
 - Project Euler
+- Senior Project
+- Master's Thesis

+## Biking in Denver
+In the spring of 2022 I participated in the Data to Policy Symposium hosted by the Auraria Library.
+My peer [Angela Morrison](http://math.ucdenver.edu/~sborgwardt/wiki/index.php/Angela_Morrison) and I analyzed the feasibility of commuting in Denver.
+We used a generic shortest path algorithm and a cost-constrained shortest path algorithm to understand the burden that riders face when commuting in the city.
+We are pleased to report that our project won Best in Data.
+For a full description of our work please visit our [project page.](http://math.ucdenver.edu/~sborgwardt/wiki/index.php/A_Wheelie_Good_Time:_Safe_Biking_in_Denver) For data cleaning and analysis please see our [GitHub Repository.](https://github.com/DillWithIt77/D2P_Spring_2022)

+## Diameters of Connections of Polyhedra

 ## Childhood Obesity in the City of Denver